Crop Circle Consulting is based in Geraldton, the central hub of the northern agricultural region in Western Australia.

 Euan has experience in business development, stakeholder engagement, public relations, marketing, carbon accounting and international logistics.
 He is also on the board of the Biochar Network of WA, a group set up to promote the benefits of biochar to the community.

 Throughout the journey Euan has developed strong relationships in the WA agriculture community and a good understanding of the Australian carbon, biochar and bioenergy industries.

 Euan’s role with Crop Circle Consulting is in crop monitoring, scouting and technical data gathering on a group of corporate farming properties.
 Euan also is involved in the practical and technical side of the Research and Development activities in the business.

-See our research project work.
+Learn more about our research project work.

 Grant Thompson (Thomo) has been an integral part of the Critch Family farm at Tenindewa for over 10 years.
 Thomo has a good understanding of the challenges faced by farmers in our region having grown up on a farm north of Mullewa.

 Thomo is always looking to improve the profitability of our business and is a leader in agronomic research in the northern ag region.
 We have enjoyed working with Thomo in the past and to continue this for years to come.Tim Critch, Wyalong Farm, Tenindewa